 The concept of a spa as a way to make you a more healthy and relaxed person is far from new.
 It goes all the way back to ancient times.
-That spas are still popular is founded in that long history.

 The healing power of spring water was discovered by the old Greeks.
 It was further developed by the Romans.
 Bathing was a social happening.
 Public baths provided relaxation and personal hygiene.